Sign in to Nexus Sites/Apps from Personal Devices via SSO & Multi Factor Authentication (MFA)

 MFA registration must be completed.
 Have smartphone/tablet nearby while logging in.

-3. Enter your company email.
-For security verify the website says microsoftonline.com (or one of the following: nexus-yfs.org ; live.com)
+4. If asked to Sign in to Microsoft, enter your company email.
+For security verify the website says microsoftonline.com (or one of the following: nexus-yfs.org ; live.com) (Please do not enter a phone number or Skype.)

-6. If this is a device you share with someone else click No at the 'Stay signed in?' prompt otherwise click Yes
+7. If this is a device that you share with someone else, click No at the 'Stay signed in?' prompt otherwise click Yes

 1. Go to zoom.us/download then click Download (under Zoom Client for Meetings)